omarkamali/borgllm/README.md

 **BorgLLM** is a Python library that facilitates the integration and management of Large Language Models (LLMs).
 It offers a unified, LangChain-compatible interface, supporting features such as automatic API key rotation, rate limit handling, and configurable provider fallback strategies.

 ## Latest Updates
+- 🆕 ZAI support added with models `zai:zai/glm-4.6` and `zai:zai/glm-4.5-air`.
+- 🆕 MiniMax support added with flagship `minimax:minimax-m2` for coding and agentic tasks.
-- 🆕 Moonshot AI support added with model `moonshot:kimi-k2-0711-preview` (Kimi K2 1T MoE model with strong agentic capabilities) and others.
+- 🆕 Omneity support added with model `omneity:sawalni-beta` (Moroccan-focused agentic LLM).

 ## ✨ Key Features